 - A. Motions to Seal.
-Any motion seeking the sealing of pleadings, motions, exhibits, or other documents to be filed in the court record shallwill include (a) proposed reasons supported by specific factual representations to justify the sealing and (b) an explanation why alternatives to sealing would not provide sufficient protection.
-A motion to seal and the documents to which the motion refers shallwill be filed in paper form.
-The documents to which the motion to seal refers shallwill be filed under seal by the clerk of court until the court rules upon the motion.
+Any motion seeking the sealing of pleadings, motions, exhibits, or other documents to be filed in the court record shall include (a) proposed reasons supported by specific factual representations to justify the sealing and (b) an explanation why alternatives to sealing would not provide sufficient protection.
+A motion to seal and the documents to which the motion refers shall be filed in paper form.
+The documents to which the motion to seal refers shall be filed under seal by the clerk of court until the court rules upon the motion.
 The court will not rule upon the motion until at least 7 calendar days after filing to permit the filing of objections. - B. Required Written Brief.
-With every motion raising a question of law, except oral motions made during a hearing or trial or motions to amend a scheduling order or motions to withdraw pursuant to D.S.D.
-LR 57.4, unless otherwise ordered, the movant shallwill serve on opposing counsel and file with the clerk of court a brief containing the specific points of law with the authorities in support thereof on which the movant relies, including the Federal Rule of Civil Procedure on the basis of which the motion is made.
-On or before 21 calendar days after service of a motion and brief, unless otherwise specifically ordered by the court, all opposing parties shallwill serve and file with the clerk of court a responsive brief containing the specific points of law with authorities in support thereof in opposition to the motion.
+With every motion raising a question of law, except oral motions made during a hearing or trial, the movant shall serve on opposing counsel and file with the clerk of court a brief containing the specific points of law with the authorities in support thereof on which the movant relies, including the Federal Rule of Civil Procedure on the basis of which the motion is made.
+On or before 21 calendar days after service of a motion and brief, unless otherwise specifically ordered by the court, all opposing parties shall serve and file with the clerk of court a responsive brief containing the specific points of law with authorities in support thereof in opposition to the motion.
 The movant may file with the clerk of court a reply brief within 14 calendar days after service of the responsive brief.

-1. Page Limitation on Briefs.
+- Page Limitation on Briefs.
 Briefs and any attachments other than documentary evidence attached in accordance with D.S.D.
-LR 56.1(A) shallwill not exceed 25 pages or 12,000 words unless prior approval has been obtained from the court.
-If a brief exceeds 25 pages, it shallwill be accompanied by a certificate by the attorney, or an unrepresented party, that the brief complies with the typevolume limitation.
-The person preparing the certificate may rely on the word count of the word-processing system used to prepare the brief.

-- 2. Attachments.
+LR 56.1(A) shall not exceed 25 pages or 12,000 words unless prior approval has been obtained from the court.
+If a brief exceeds 25 pages, it shall be accompanied by a certificate by the attorney, or an unrepresented party, that the brief complies with the typevolume limitation.
+The person preparing the certificate may rely on the word count of the word-processing system used to prepare the brief. - 2.
+Attachments.
 A party must submit as exhibits or attachments only those excerpts of the referenced document that are directly germane to the matter under consideration by the court.
 Excerpted material must be clearly and prominently identified as such.
 Highlighting or underlining relevant portions is encouraged.
 Parties who file excerpts of documents as exhibits or attachments under this rule do so without prejudice to their right to timely file additional excerpts.
 Responding parties may file additional excerpts that they believe are directly germane.
-The court may require parties to file additional excerpts or the complete document. - C. Oral Argument.
-Oral argument shallwill be had only upon order of the court.
-Requests for oral argument shallwill be made by separate statement at the conclusion of the motion or responsive brief, or by any party by a separate document filed within 14 calendar days after the filing of the motion or responsive brief.
+The court may require parties to file additional excerpts or the complete document.

+C. Oral Argument.
+Oral argument shall be had only upon order of the court.
+Requests for oral argument shall be made by separate statement at the conclusion of the motion or responsive brief, or by any party by a separate document filed within 14 calendar days after the filing of the motion or responsive brief.